Erymer/dharma-cli/README.md

 # Quote Book

-The collection of quotes used by dharma is stored in a file known as the `Quote Book`.
-By default, the program looks for the `quote book` at `$HOME/.config/dharma/quotebook.txt`.
-If this file doesn't exist, dharma falls back to using a default quote book located at `/etc/quotebook.txt`.
+The collection of quotes used by zennin is stored in a file known as the `Quote Book`.
+By default, the program looks for the `quote book` at `$HOME/.config/zennin/quotebook.txt`.
+If this file doesn't exist, zennin falls back to using a default quote book located at `/etc/quotebook.txt`.

 Feel free to use the default `quote book` as a reference to create your own